core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * Description: Text giving an overview of the transport protocol referred by this item.

 * Value: CBOR abbreviation for the transport protocol referred by this item.
 Different ranges of values use different registration policies {{RFC8126}}.
-Integer values from -256 to 255 are designated as Standards Action.
-Integer values from -65536 to -257 and from 256 to 65535 are designated as Specification Required.
-Integer values greater than 65535 are designated as Expert Review.
+Integer values from -256 to 255 are designated as "Standards Action With Expert Review".
+Integer values from -65536 to -257 and from 256 to 65535 are designated as "Specification Required".
+Integer values greater than 65535 are designated as "Expert Review".
 Integer values less than -65536 are marked as Private Use.

 * Server Addr: List of elements providing addressing information of the server.